Wavelyio/wavely-docs/api/sms-api.md

 ```
 {
 	"sendTo": "4523960001",
-	"sendFrom": "AxonMobile",
+	"sendFrom": "Wavely",
 	"plainText": "Hello!
-This is an important message from AxonMobile!"
+This is an important message from Wavely!"
 }
 ```